 (And no, you’re not milking a hapless individual with a paid online friend setup.)

-Making money online this way may be new to you, but it’s a legitimate service for people’s needs.
+Exploring the different ways to make money online along with some friendships may be new to you, but it’s a legitimate service for people’s needs.
 Some people seek the warmth and assurance of friendship they don’t mind spending money on to get quality time, advice, and (online) companionship.
 Some prefer the anonymity of virtual friendship to get unbiased opinions on things.

 Others want someone to listen to their day-to-day experiences, especially if old friends are far away.
 These people are more than willing to spend money to help with their friendship needs, and are usually eager to make connections as real friends would!